 The History Honors Scholar Program is a departmental honors program.
 It is separate from the University Honors program.
 History majors interested in the History Honors Scholar program are not required to be part of the University Honors program, but they can be and the two programs are complimentary.
 Every year, the History Honors Scholars program includes some students who are in the University Honors program and some who are not.

-Admission to the program requires the recommendation of a faculty member in History and is at the discretion of the History Department.
+Admission to the program requires the recommendation of a History faculty member and is at the discretion of the History Department.

-For more information or to apply to the History Honors Scholar Program contact the program director:
+For more information or to apply to the History Honors Scholar Program, contact the program director Associate Professor Travis Glasson.

 Graduating students in the Honors Program participate in an Honors Symposium in the late spring of their graduating year.
-At the symposium students will present a ten-minute long synopsis of their Honors Thesis to the community of History Majors and faculty.
-The presentations describe their thesis journey: how they formulated their thesis problem, what kinds of sources they used to investigate their problem, and their reflections on their arguments and findings.
+At the symposium, students will present a 10-minute-long synopsis of their honors thesis to the community of History majors and faculty.
+The presentations describe their thesis journey: how they formulated their thesis problem, what kinds of sources they used to investigate their problem and their reflections on their arguments and findings.